-- Scenario: Error messages are issued when you try to connect to the Configuration Manager from the workbench or the command line. - Solution: The following table shows the checks to carry out when an error message is issued in the Message Brokers Toolkit, or returned to the command line, when you try to connect to the Configuration Manager:
+- Scenario: Error messages are issued when you try to connect to the Configuration Manager from the workbench or the command line. - Solution: The following table shows the checks to carry out when an error message is issued in the workbench, or returned to the command line, when you try to connect to the Configuration Manager:

-Error message Message Brokers Toolkit Command line Actions BIP0914E BIP1046E with MQ reason code 2059 Check that the Configuration Manager's queue manager and listener are running and that it is listening on the correct port.
+Error message Message Broker Toolkit Command line Actions BIP0914E BIP1046E with MQ reason code 2059 Check that the Configuration Manager's queue manager and listener are running, and that the correct port is specified for the queue manager.
 (The WebSphere MQ documentation describes the WebSphere MQ return codes.)
-BIP0889E BIP1047E heck that the Configuration Manager is running.
-Check the system event log to ensure that the Configuration Manager is available for use and correct any errors that are shown.
-BIP0915E BIP1046E with MQ reason code 2035 Check that the Message Brokers Toolkit local user ID is created on the Configuration Manager system.
-If it is not, you must create it.
-Check if the Message Brokers Toolkit local user ID that is created on the Configuration Manager system is authorized to connect to the Configuration Manager's queue manager. • Use the WebSphere MQ dspmqaut to determine what WebSphere MQ authorities the user has. • If necessary, add the Message Brokers Toolkit local user ID to the mqm group on the Configuration Manager system.
-BIP0991E with BIP1711W specifying that the user cannot view the Configuration Manager Proxy BIP1047E Add an access control list (ACL) entry to the Configuration Manager for the user with the Message Brokers Toolkit local user ID.
-For example, if USERA connects to the Message Brokers Toolkit on COMPUTERA , which belongs to DOMAINA , and is trying to connect to Configuration Manager CMA : • USERA must exist as a user on the Configuration Manager system and belong to the mqm group • USERA could have one of the following ACL entries: To create an ACL entry for USERA to connect with full Configuration Manager Proxy authority from any computer or domain, issue the following command: mqsicreateaclentry CMA -u USERA -a -x F -p To create an ACL entry for USERA to connect with full Configuration Manager Proxy authority from COMPUTERA only, issue the following command: mqsicreateaclentry CMA -u USERA -m COMPUTERA -x F -p To create an ACL entry for USERA to connect with full Configuration Manager Proxy authority from DOMAINA only, issue the following command: mqsicreateaclentry CMA -u USERA -m DOMAINA -x F -p If a domain name and computer name match, and an ACL entry specified the -m parameter, connection from either the domain or computer is acceptable because they are not considered to be different users.
-ACLs are necessary for all connections to the Configuration Manager so the user who issues a command such as mqsideploy from the command line must also have appropriate ACL entries.
+BIP0889E BIP1047E Check that the Configuration Manager is running.
+Check the system event log to ensure that the Configuration Manager is available for use, and correct any errors that are shown.
+BIP0915E BIP1046E with MQ reason code 2035 Check that the workbench local user ID is created on the Configuration Manager system.
+If it is not, create it.
+2055 Check if the workbench local user ID that is created on the Configuration Manager system is authorized to connect to the Configuration Manager's queue manager. • Use the WebSphere MQ dspmqaut command to determine what WebSphere MQ authorities the user has. • If necessary, add the Message Broker Toolkit local user ID to the mqm group on the Configuration Manager system.
+BIP0991E with BIP1711W specifying that the user cannot view the Configuration Manager Proxy BIP1047E Add an access control list (ACL) entry to the Configuration Manager for the user with the workbench local user ID.
+For example, if USERA connects to the Message Broker Toolkit on COMPUTERA , which belongs to DOMAINA , and is trying to connect to Configuration Manager CMA : • USERA must exist as a user on the Configuration Manager system and belong to the mqm group • USERA could have one of the following ACL entries: To create an ACL entry for USERA to connect with full Configuration Manager Proxy authority from any computer or domain, issue the following command: mqsicreateaclentry CMA -u USERA -a -x F -p To create an ACL entry for USERA to connect with full Configuration Manager Proxy authority from COMPUTERA only, issue the following command: mqsicreateaclentry CMA -u USERA -m COMPUTERA -x F -p To create an ACL entry for USERA to connect with full Configuration Manager Proxy authority from DOMAINA only, issue the following command: mqsicreateaclentry CMA -u USERA -m DOMAINA -x F -p If a domain name and computer name match, and an ACL entry specified the -m parameter, connection from either the domain or computer is acceptable because they are not considered to be different users.
+ACLs are necessary for all connections to the Configuration Manager, so the user who issues a command such as mqsideploy from the command line must also have appropriate ACL entries.

-A Version 5.0 or Version 5.1 Message Brokers Toolkit is unable to connect to a Version 6.0 Configuration Manager with a domain user ID:
+A Version 5.0 or Version 5.1 Message Broker Toolkit is unable to connect to a Version 6.1 Configuration Manager using a domain user ID: